 To prevent injury or death from the unexpected start-up of the machine, always stop the engine and remove the key from the ignition before leaving the operator's seat for any reason.

-- Start the engine.

-- 2. Park the combine on a level surface.

-- 3. Lower the header fully.
+- 1. Park the combine on a level surface. - 2.
+Lower the header fully.